 Relax in style and enjoy a cocktail in the Gold Bar, dine at the award winning Jetty Restaurant or walk down to the former bank vaults and indulge yourself in the hydrotherapy pool, sauna or pamper yourself with a spa treatment at the Harbour Spa.

-Stay at Bristol Harbour Hotel
+Bristol Harbour Hotel lounge area

-For the ultimate urban escape in Bristol, we recommend the Bristol Harbour Hotel.
-Check out the latest prices and more details.
+For the ultimate urban escape, we recommend the Bristol Harbour Hotel.

 We have only scratched the surface of the fun things to do in Bristol.
-Bristol is a vibrant city full of life, charm, and friendly people.
-We loved our time in Bristol and hope we can visit again in the future.
-Next stop Oxford.
-You can read our guide on what to see and do in Oxford here.
+It is a vibrant city full of life, charm, and friendly people.
+We loved our time and hope we can visit again in the future.

 Another great blog guys.
 Should we find ourselves in Bristol, will definitely be referring back to this blog for the sights to visit.
 By the way, loved the Street Art by Banksy and did Ros find a bargain at the flea market.